In Python, data types can be divided into two main categories: value types and reference types

 Value Types

-Value types in Python are those whose variables directly store the actual value.
+Value types in Python are those whose variables store the actual value directly.
 This means that when we assign a variable to another value, a new copy of that value is created in memory.

-The most common value types in Python are basic types such as integers, floats, strings, and booleans.
+The most common value types in Python are basic types like integers, floats, strings, and booleans.

 For example,